Ravinayak07/reactJs/Notes.md

 //In this case the tags inside navbar_container will be shifted towards right
 ```
 ../../ :- out of one folder, then again out of another folder

+display:flex enables the flex property.
+After that only you can use other flex
+properties like flex-direction, justtify-content,etc